 Please refer to tickets for times and dates|

 This is a rapid intro to Tungsten inert Gas (GTAW) welding.
-We will work with mild Steel and introduce aluminum.
+We will work with aluminum in this class.
 This is a hands-on class.
 Beginners must take (at least) welding for Noobs prior to taking our TIG classes.
 This class is sequential and must be taken in order.
-10 am-1 pm
+Otherwise, total chaos.

 Time & Location